django-cms/djangocms-frontend/docs/source/index.rst

  Key features
 **************

-- **Easy to implement re-usable frontend custom components**, which in the simplest case consist of a template and declarative sort of form class.

-- Support of `Bootstrap 5 <https://getbootstrap.com>`_, django CMS 3.8+
-  and django CMS 4 out of the box.

-- Support of other frameworks such as `Tailwind CSS <https://tailwindcss.com>`_ through custom components.

-- **Separation of plugins from css framework**, i.e. no need to rebuild you site's plugin tree if css framework is changed in the future, e.g. from Bootstrap 5 to a future version.

-- **Plugins are re-usable as UI components** anywhere in your project (e.g. in a custom app) giving your whole project a more consistent user experience.

-- **Extensible** within the project and with separate project (e.g. a theme app).
-Create your own components with a few lines of code only.
+* **Effortless Development of Custom Components**: Create reusable frontend components with ease, utilizing simple templates and declarative form classes.
+These components can function both as CMS plugins and within standard Django templates. ​

+* **Framework-Agnostic Design**: Maintain flexibility in your project's design by decoupling plugins from specific versions of a CSS framework.
+This ensures that updating frameworks in the future doesn't necessitate rebuilding your site's plugin structure. ​

+* **Pre-Integrated Bootstrap 5 Components**: Access a ready-to-use collection of Bootstrap 5 components, streamlining the process of building responsive and modern interfaces. ​

+* **Extensibility**: Enhance your project by creating custom components with minimal code.
+The system is designed to be extended both within individual projects and through separate theme applications. ​

+* **Consistent User Experience**: Utilize plugins as UI components throughout your project, promoting a cohesive and uniform user interface. ​

 *************
  Description
 *************

-django CMS Frontend is framework agnostic but comes with support of selected components of Bootstrap 5.
-Components can have different templates for different frameworks and the preferred framework can be set in the project settings.
+Designed to be framework-agnostic, django CMS Frontend allows developers to select and change CSS frameworks by adjusting project settings, eliminating the need to reconstruct the CMS plugin tree when upgrading or switching frameworks.
+It leverages `django-entangled
+<https://github.com/jrief/django-entangled>`_ to store design parameters in
+a common JSON field, preventing database bloat and facilitating seamless updates to frontend features.

+By providing a suite of Bootstrap 5-based components for layout structuring, including grids, components, and forms, django CMS Frontend simplifies the process of building responsive and structured page designs.
+Developers can also create custom components with minimal code, ensuring a consistent and efficient development experience.

-It is up to you which (if any at all) components you want to include in your project.
+It is up to you which (if any at all) pre-build components you want to include in your project.
 Each set of components is a separate package you can include in your project's ``INSTALLED_APPS``.

-The components are designed to be re-usable as UI components in your project, e.g. in a custom app, giving your whole project a more consistent user experience.

-django CMS Frontend uses `django-entangled
-<https://github.com/jrief/django-entangled>`_ by Jacob Rief to avoid
-bloating your project's database with css framework-dependent tables.
-Instead all design parameters are stored in a common JSON field and future releases of improved frontend features will not require to rebuild your full plugin tree.

 Contents
 ========